Certified Physical Therapy Aide (Voucher Included)

 How you will benefit

-• Developing transferable skills increases employment opportunities at healthcare settings, including physical therapist offices, hospitals, and nursing home facilities
+• Develop transferable skills that increase employment opportunities in healthcare settings, including physical therapist offices, hospitals, and nursing home facilities

 How the course is taught